Your citizen service number (BSN)

 Please note, there are applicable service fees when using IN Amsterdam’s streamlined services.

-Please note that everyone living in or moving to Amsterdam is required to register their address in the Municipal Personal Records Database (BRP).
-It’s also very important to be registered at the actual and correct address of residence.
+Everyone living in the Netherlands is required to register their address in the Personal Records Database (BRP).
+It is very important to be registered at the correct address of residence.
 Depending on individual circumstances, it may be necessary to present relevant birth, marriage or death certificates and other required documentation to the municipality upon registering for the first time.

 Not all documents are automatically valid in the Netherlands.
-The civil registry and IN Amsterdam will only accept official documents in Dutch, English, French or German.
-An official translation will be required for other languages.
+The civil registry and IN Amsterdam will accept official documents in Dutch, English, French or German.
+An official translation may be required for other languages.
 Some documents may also require proof of authenticity (legalisatie).
-For more information click here.
+Learn more about document authorisation.

 Accompanying partner and/or children

 Partners and/or children must also register with the municipality.
-To do so, make an appointment to visit IN Amsterdam (provided at least one member of the family meets the IN Amsterdam criteria mentioned above) or the registration department in Amsterdam City Hall or City Office Zuidoost in person.
+To do so, contact your local municipality or make an appointment to visit IN Amsterdam (provided at least one member of the family meets the IN Amsterdam criteria mentioned above).
 The following documents are required to register an accompanying child and/or partner:

 - Marriage certificate